steadybit/docs-public/install-and-configure/install-agent/install-on-linux-hosts.md

 | `--extensions`    | The extensions to install                                  | `steadybit-extension-host,steadybit-extension-container,steadybit-extension-http` |
 | `--platform-url`  | If running on-prem, the URL of your platform installation  | `https://platform.steadybit.com`                                                  |
 | `--version`       | Override the used package version                          |                                                                                   |

+{% hint style="info" %}
+There is a pull limit on the package repository.
+If you're rolling installing the packages on a huge number of servers please consider using a mirror repository.

 ### Configure HTTP Proxy Server